-Understanding how to reach new audiences is the key to scaling businesses around the globe, in particular, adopting cultural sensitivity in advertising and adapting messaging play a big part in meeting local needs and expectations.
+Understanding how to reach new audiences is the key to scaling businesses around the globe.
+In particular, adopting cultural sensitivity in advertising and adapting messaging plays a big part in meeting local needs and expectations.

-Marketing to minority groups is so important today because they are a huge part of the global population and economy.
-In the U.S alone, multicultural consumers make up almost 40% of the population, but multicultural media spending equates to only 5.2% of total ad and marketing spend.
+Marketing to minority groups is important today because they are a huge part of the global population and economy.
+In the U.S. alone, multicultural consumers make up almost 40% of the population, but multicultural media spending equates to only 5.2% of total ad and marketing spend.

-This small percentage can be extremely costly, as you’re failing to target a large number of potential customers.
+This small percentage can be extremely costly, as you fail to target many potential customers.
 And it’s not just the lack of ad spend that is a cause for concern...